IgrisViOverlord-10/ec2-nginx-static-site/README.md

 - `README.md` – Project documentation
 - `Snapshots - 1.pdf` – Project snapshots

-> **Disclaimer:** The repository was renamed so the clone URL may be different from earlier versions.
-Only the `index.html` file is used for deployment and the remaining files are removed before configuring Nginx.
+> **Disclaimer:** The repository was renamed, so the clone URL may differ from earlier versions.
+Only the `index.html` file is used for deployment, and unnecessary files are removed before configuring Nginx.

 ---

-### 📸 Snapshots include:
+## 📸 Snapshots include:

 - Deployed website output
 - EC2 instance configuration
 - Ubuntu terminal with command execution

-Snapshots available in `Snapshots - 1.pdf`

 ---